sarathsoma/learn-anything/readme.md

 We [wrote an article](https://learn-anything.github.io/2017/06/15/roadmap.html) outlying all the steps we hope to take to make this dream of making a community powered Search Engine and Mind Maps come true.

+<h2 align="center"><a href="https://learn-anything.github.io">Our Blog 📚</a></h2>

+You can also read through our [development blog](https://learn-anything.github.io) which outlines all the problems we are trying to solve to make the [Search Engine](https://github.com/learn-anything/search-engine) and Mind Map curation as best as it can be.

+We use [Twitter](https://twitter.com/learnanything_) to announce new things like new queries that were added, [blog articles](https://learn-anything.github.io) that were written and more. 🐦

 <h1 align="center"><a href="https://www.patreon.com/learnanything">Keep this project going 💚</a></h1>